 - Find a straw or pencil that you can lay across the mouth of the jar without it falling in.

 - Cut the pipe cleaner into three equal lengths.
 Cross two of the pipe cleaner sections at the middle to form an + sign.
 Twist the pipe cleaners together at the middle.
 Twist the third pipe cleaner onto the connected ones to form a "star" (or asterisk) shape.
-Test that your snowflake fits inside of the jar.
+Test that your snowflake fits inside of the jar without touching the sides.
 Set aside.

 - Tie a long piece of twine to the middle of a straw or pencil.